Spanwise Control Authority of Synthetic Jets on a Stalled Airfoil: Experimental Method

-Pressure taps located along the midspan of the airfoil were connected to a Scanivalve pressure scanner with pneumatic tubing.
-The surface pressure of the airfoil was measured using an MKS Baratron 226A pressure transducer, featuring a range of $\pm26.66$~\unit{\pascal}.
-For each measurement, 30,000 samples were collected at a sampling rate of 1kHz.
-In the present work, we only analyze pressure readings from a single tap, located at $x/c=0.8$.
+The airfoil surface pressure was measured with an MKS Baratron 226A differential pressure transducer, with a bidirectional range of $\pm26.7$~\unit{\pascal}.
+This measurement was conducted in conjunction with a Scanivalve pressure scanner, connected to pressure taps located along the midspan of the airfoil.
+The dynamic pressure of the freestream was measured with a pitot-static tube connected to a separate pressure transducer with a range of 267~\unit{\pascal}.
+For each measurement, 30,000 samples were collected at a sampling rate of \SI{1}{\kilo\hertz}.
+In our analysis, we focused on pressure readings from a single tap, located at $x/c=0.8$.
+The pressure coefficient, $C_p$, was calculated as

+where $p-p_\infty$ is the measured pressure difference between the airfoil pressure and the static pressure, and $p_0-p_\infty$ is the measured pressure difference between the stagnation pressure and the static pressure.

 Time-resolved velocity measurements were achieved using hot-wire anemometry.
 Measurements were taken using a DANTEC 55C17 CTA bridge, paired with a 55P01 single-wire probe of \SI{5}{\micro\metre} diameter and \SI{1}{\milli\metre} sensing length.
 To enhance measurement accuracy, a high overheat ratio of 1.6 was used.
 Data were sampled at a rate of \SI{20}{\kilo\hertz}, and $2.4\times10^6$ samples were collected for each measurement location.
 Before measurement, the hot-wire was calibrated against a pitot tube using King’s Law.
 The hot-wire was attached to a long, thin aluminum probe holder (\SI{234}{\milli\metre} long and \SI{4}{\milli\metre} diameter) to minimize the invasiveness of the measurement.
 The position of the hot-wire probe was computer-controlled with a 3-axis traverse system equipped with stepper motors, ensuring accurate and repeatable motion with fine resolutions ($<\SI{0.4}{\milli\metre\per step}$).